 During cookout season, nothing is better than a classic potato salad.
-It’s an excellent contributed side to serve with hot dogs, hamburgers, and many other barbecue favorites.
+It’s an excellent side to serve with hot dogs, hamburgers, and many other barbecue favorites.

-However, the homemade potato salad we all know and love can taste very different from even the best store bought potato salad sold at the grocery store.
-Not all of us have the time and luxury to make the very best potato salad recipe, so how do we dress up a store bought potato salad and take it from blah to amazing?
+However, the homemade potato salad we all know and love can taste very different from even the best store-bought potato salad sold at the grocery store.
+Not all of us have the time and luxury to make the very best potato salad recipe, so how do we dress up a store-bought potato salad and take it from blah to amazing?

 Leveling up a container of potato salad is actually quite a simple process.
 It just needs to be doctored up with a few additional ingredients to make for a more dynamic dish that tastes like the kind of potato salad made from scratch in the kitchen.

 If it’s so easy to cheat the system, then why not?
 Here are some of my favorite tips and tricks for turning a basic potato salad into one of your family’s favorite recipes.
-Keep reading to learn how to make a store bought potato salad better.
+Keep reading to learn how to make a store-bought potato salad better.

-What If My Store Bought Potato Salad is Under-Cooked?
+What If My Store Bought Potato Salad Is Under-Cooked?

 First things first: if you’re going to buy pre-made potato salad, it’s important to buy a brand that you like.
 Whether it’s Costco potato salad or potato salad from your local store, getting one you already enjoy will make doctoring it so much easier.